 Once the indicators were drafted and McDonald's had confirmed the decision to verify based on outcomes, we needed to establish a consistent method of scoring individual performance across the indicator set.
 The following performance scale was developed and tested through significant feedback from our advisors and other Canadian beef industry subject matter experts.
-It was used by independent third-party verifiers to assign each participating operation with a performance score for each indicator using the three techniques of interview, observation and records-checking during on-site verifications.
+It was used by independent third-party verifiers to assign each participating operation with a performance score for each indicator using the three techniques of interview, observation and records-checking during During on-site verifications, independent third-party verifiers then assigned each participating operation with a performance score for each indicator by using the three techniques of interview, observation and records-checking.
 The outcome-based approach also protects the autonomy of individual producers to make decisions that best suit their own unique resources and business interests.